All Episodes

 Let's say the whole Tea Party Town Hall thing had not happened.

-We're just sort of churning along on the, you know, the political tracks that we were on a couple years ago.
+We're just sort of churning along on the political tracks that we were on a couple of years ago, whatever those were, however you want to define those.

-Uh close to none.
+Close to none.

 I tend to like victorious victories, actual victories.

-Uh and I won't be thoroughly pleased unless she actually succeeds in beating him.
+And I won't be thoroughly pleased unless she actually succeeds in beating him.

-But if you really if everything truly is relative, and it is, and you take a look from where you have come and to where you have gone, if the usual status quo is Harry Reed wins without breaking a sweat, and the new status quo is Sharon Angle makes him sweat, and she will, whether she beats him or not.
+But if everything truly is relative, and it is, and you take a look from where you have come and to where you have gone, if the usual status quo is Harry Reid wins without breaking a sweat, and the new status quo is Sharon Angle makes him sweat, and she will, whether she beats him or not, I just think that'll be a great Tea Party showing.

-Oh, you know it, well, the Tea Party failed.
+Well, the Tea Party failed.

 Ah, Tea Party.

-When in fact Tea Party impact already being felt, already being felt.
+When in fact, Tea Party impact already being felt, already being felt.

 That's apples and apples.

-So again, and we can it's easy to overanalyze now, and but I believe you me, I'm the king of overanalysis.
+But believe you me, I'm the king of overanalysis.

 It's the Rush Limbaugh Show.